GCC itself aims to be portable to any machine where

 addressed data address space (the code address space can be separate).

 Target ABIs may have 8, 16, 32 or 64-bit

 can be wider than 8 bits.

 GCC gets most of the information about the target machine from a machine description which gives an algebraic formula for each of the machine's instructions.
 This is a very clean way to describe the target.
-But when the compiler needs information that is difficult to express in this fashion, ad-hoc parameters have been defined for machine descriptions.
+But when the compiler needs information that is difficult to express in this fashion, I have not hesitated to define an ad-hoc parameter to the machine description.
 The purpose of portability is to reduce the total work needed on the compiler; it was not of interest for its own sake.